Canada in Bloom: Stunning Flower Photography From Across the Country

-Ted Gough of London, Ont., definitely caught a garden photography “photo bomb” in action—this caterpillar is trying to steal the show!
+Ted Gough of London, Ontario, definitely caught a “photo bomb” in action—this caterpillar is trying to steal the show!

 Canada Day display

-Photographer Lillian Kennedy of Maces Bay, N.B., captured these beautiful roses in bloom on everyone’s favourite day.
-Thanks for sharing, Lillian!
+Photographer Lillian Kennedy of Maces Bay, New Brunswick, captured these beautiful roses in bloom on July 1—Canada’s birthday!
+Thanks for sharing, Lillian.

 A bumblebee’s life

 The colours of this bumblebee and purple viper are positively gorgeous.
-Thanks to Sydney Donkers of Bancroft, Ont., for sharing!
+Thanks to Sydney Donkers of Bancroft, Ontario, for sharing.

 Up close and personal

 Want to stop and smell the flowers?
-Lilacs are arguably the most aromatic flowers on a warm summer day.
-Thanks to Kimberly Wood of Peterborough, Ont., for sharing!
+You can’t go wrong with lilacs—arguably the most aromatic flowers on a warm early summer’s day.
+Thanks to Kimberly Wood of Peterborough, Ontario, for sharing.

 Shades of gold

 Native to the mountains of central Europe, this beautiful golden chain tree looks right at home here in Canada.
-This was taken by Josee Blagdon of Victoria, B.C.
+This was taken by Josee Blagdon of Victoria.

 Future green thumb

-Joyce Stolte of Edmonton, Alta., says, “My grandson, Micah, enjoying the tulips.
+Joyce Stolte of Edmonton says, “My grandson, Micah, enjoying the tulips.
 Wanted to see if they smelled good!”

-Maryse Tremblay of Dollard-des-Ormeaux, Que., makes the textures come alive with this snapshot of Echinacea Purpurea—part of the sunflower family.
+Maryse Tremblay of Dollard-des-Ormeaux, Quebec, makes the textures come alive with this snapshot of Echinacea Purpurea—part of the sunflower family.

 Wild and free

-Photographer Sharon Peters of Three Hills, Alta., captured these colourful wildflowers along the North Cape Coastal Drive in Prince Edward Island.
+Photographer Sharon Peters of Three Hills, Alberta, captured these colourful wildflowers along the North Cape Coastal Drive on Prince Edward Island.

 Field of dreams

-Photographer Tammy Green of Harrington Harbour, Que., says, “These yummy berries are called cloudberries—they are very popular here on the Lower North Shore.”
+Photographer Tammy Green of Harrington Harbour, Quebec, says, “These yummy berries are called cloudberries—they are very popular here on the Lower North Shore.”
 Thanks for sharing, Tammy!